material-motion/material-motion/concepts/runtimes.md

 This function must use a `Plan type → Executor type` lookup table to identify what type of Executor it needs to instantiate.

-Our recommendation is to allow Executors to register, at runtime, which Plans they expect to be able to fulfill.
+Our recommendation is to make Executors register at runtime the Plans they expect to be able to fulfill.
 This enforces a healthy separation of Plan/Fulfillment.

 ### On commit: generate executors